 Numbers: Powers and roots

-To make calculating with powers easier, we can use some rules of calculation.
+To make calculating with powers easier, we can use some calculation rules.

 Multiplication of powers